 Lincoln Legs: Brunch & Brushes with History

-Sunday, July 7th, 10:30 a.m.-1 p.m.
+Sunday, TBA, 10:30 a.m.-1 p.m.

 The View from Bellevue

-Saturday, July 27th, 2-4:30 p.m.
+Saturday, TBA, 2-4:30 p.m.

 Go North, food tourists!
 We’ll see what’s cooking in one of Richmond’s most charming neighborhoods.
-Our shorter than usual walking route through Bellevue will show off the quaint and quirky and the lovely Arts-and-Crafts architecture in this historic area while we sample at hidden gems including The Mill on MacArthur, Tastebuds American Bistro, The Grey Hill Cafe, Once Upon a Vine, Stir Crazy and Little House Green Grocery.
-We’ll see backyard chickens, too!
-Tickets are $50 inclusive of ticketing fee and are available here.
+Our shorter than usual walking route through Bellevue will show off the quaint and quirky and the lovely Arts-and-Crafts architecture in this historic area while we sample at hidden gems including, depending on the day, The Mill on MacArthur, Tastebuds American Bistro, The Grey Hill Cafe, Once Upon a Vine, Stir Crazy and Little House Green Grocery.
+We might see backyard chickens, too!
+Tickets are $55 and can be purchased here soon.